BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

   <em>Figure 2: Click the "Choose name" button in the top-right corner</em>
 </p>

 2. Click the cog on the top right, A login window will appear.
-Click on "Register" to create a new account.
+Click on "Register" to create a new account (See Figure 3).

 <p align="center">
   <img src="/PokePicture3.png" alt="Figure 3: Click on "Register" to create a new account">